AignerZar/Bachelorarbeit/README.md

 In the file COmparator\_energies.py the energy distributions are plottet of the input and output data, some parameters may be adjusted especially the fit parameters are dependent on the data, for a description of the fit parameters see the comments in the code.

+## Additional information
+In the thesis a few architectures were tested, therefore in the config file some test hyperparameters and test file paths were defined.
+So to test different architecture, therefore only the call of the COnfig values in the VAE file had to be changed.